|All Greek Council

-|Barry University Student Alumni Association (BUSAA)
+|Barry University Student Alumni Association

-|Beta Beta Beta Honor Society
+|Beta Beta Beta Biological Honor Society (Tri-Beta)

-|Campus Activities Board (CAB)
+|Campus Activities Board

-||The Campus Activities Board (CAB) is an advisory committee to the Office of Student Involvement designed in 1991 by the students for the students.
+||The Campus Activities Board (CAB) was designed in 1991 by students for the students.
 CAB is a student-funded and operated organization, open to all Barry University students, which plans, coordinates and presents many of the campus-wide events for students at Barry.
 By utilizing the student's talents and energies, CAB strives to provide dynamic and diverse programs that meet the needs and interests of the students at our University.

-|Caribbean Student Association (CSA)
+|Caribbean Student Association

 ||Dr. George Fisher